evert-arias/Android-Network-Utility/README.md

 :building_construction: Working on it...

+## NetworkInfo

+Provide information about the device's network connectivity and let you set callbacks function to get notified when certain network related events occurs.

 ### Usage

 This is a simple example of how to use the library to receive a notification upon a connectivity change.